Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: XAI for 6G Use Cases

 \subsubsection{Motivation}

 The advancement of 6G is expected to drive an innovative development of eHealth systems and improve the performance of medical and healthcare services with advanced AI/ML algorithms~\cite{Alwis2021healthcare}.
-The upcoming 6G communication can provide eHealth applications and services with ultra-high data rates and ultra-low latency of a huge number of connected devices.
-In this context, an eHealth system can take responsibility for real-time monitoring and tracking, recording health information and storing eHealth records in cloud-based computing infrastructures.
+The upcoming 6G communication can provide eHealth applications and services with ultra-high data rates and ultra-low latency for a huge number of connected devices.
+In this context, an eHealth system can take responsibility for real-time monitoring and tracking, recording health information, and storing eHealth records in cloud-based computing infrastructures.
 Furthermore, it can exchange medical records and health reports and provide a remote diagnosis by connecting different health service providers in a network~\cite{Bisio2019healthcare}.
-Nowadays 6G eHealth solutions can be expanded to various scenarios, such as hospital, sport, home, and pharmacy, in which the QoS for all eHealth applications and services should be ensured in the indoor and outdoor environments.
+Nowadays, 6G eHealth solutions can be expanded to various scenarios, such as hospitals, sports, homes, and pharmacies, in which the QoS for all eHealth applications and services should be ensured in indoor and outdoor environments.
 More importantly, 6G-enabled Internet of Medical Things (IoMT) networks promisingly provide precise medical services by applying AI/ML algorithms to process healthcare and medical data besides very high-quality connectivity.